-Indoor rabbit cage is an excellent way to providing adequate living space while at the same time simplifying the cleaning up after it.
+Having an indoor rabbit cage is an excellent way of providing adequate living space while at the same time simplifying the cleaning up after it.
 Whether you are upgrading or replacing the existing accommodation or you are getting a rabbit cage for the first time, it’s important not to overlook some of the things that make a good indoor rabbit cage.
 Here are some of the things that make a great indoor rabbit cage.

 Apart from safety and security a good rabbit cage should offer the rabbits the comfort they need.
 Every cage is designed to house a certain number of bunnies depending on their size and it ought to do exactly that.
 A good rabbit indoor cage should have enough space so that the animals can move freely and also rest without any disturbance.

-While most people believe that only outdoor cages should be treated because of the harsh weather condition the same also applies to the indoor designs.
-If you are looking to have a longer lasting rabbit cage, it should be made from wood that has been treated before delivery.
+While most people believe that only outdoor cages should be treated because of the harsh weather condition the same also applies to the indoor designs if you want them to be durable and long lasting..
 If you are using wood finishes, you should go for those that are non-toxic just in case the bunnies decide to take a nibble.

 Room For Segregation

-A good rabbit cage should provide room for segregation.
-You can choose to segregate the rabbit according to sex especially if you are not looking to inter-breed.
-For those who are in the business of breeding the animals then the bunnies should be kept together for a short time.
+A good rabbit cage should provide room for segregation in case your bunnies fall out, or in case one of them is ill and needs special attention.
+You can also choose to segregate young rabbits according to sex if you are not looking to breed them– once they are old enough it is best to get them neutered so that they can enjoy each other’s company in safety. .
+For those who are in the business of breeding the animals then the bunnies can be kept together for a short time.

 Things To Avoid When Buying A Rabbit Cage For Indoors

-If you have already planned to house your rabbits indoor, it’s time to consider getting an indoor rabbit cage.
+If you have are planning to house your rabbits indoors, it’s time to consider getting an indoor rabbit cage.
 There are lots of designs available in the market.

 There are a lot of scammers around, and it’s crucial that you source your rabbit cage from a trusted dealer especially if you are buying online.